zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 for learning the data at hand.
 However, even though SVM did outperform the others, its accuracy still struggled greatly to pass the value range 30-32%.

-S the main challenge became, how to increase this accuracy?
+So the main challenge became, how to increase this accuracy?
 The answer was, by implementing an optimization idea via ensemble methods.
 So here we develop several model configurations and select the combination that performed best.
 Results demonstrated that there was an increase in accuracy, of some 2.9-4%, which is often expected when using ensemble methods.